Running Safety, Walking Safety,

 Running safety, walking safety, & biking safety all involve the risk of being isolated with no help or even any witnesses around.
 Always remember that the law of the wilderness always rules - predators attack the prey that stray away from the herd.

-At the very least, be with as many friends as possible, each of you carrying pepper spray in plain sight to deter a predator – staying alert for a surprise ambush (though that won't help against a gunman).
+At the very least, be with as many friends as possible, each of you carrying pepper spray in plain sight to deter a predator – staying alert for a surprise ambush (though that won't help much against a gunman).

 “SAFE” NEIGHBORHOODS ARE ILLUSIONS